miyeung/whyem-etl/README.md

 make compose-down
 ```

-## Design: Getting Continent information
+## Case study: Getting relevant information from open job positions data

+### Dataset description

+The dataset used here is stored under `data/dump.sql` that is an extract of a
+Postgres database.
+The dump is automatically loaded when running both server and
+database with docker-compose.

+There are 2 tables:

+- `jobs` that contains all the open job positions information.
+They comes from
+  different companies.
+It is the fact table.
+- `professions` that contains a list of professions that are associated to an
+  open job positions.
+It is a dimension table.

+From an analytics perspective, it is relevant to get statistics on the data such
+as the distribution of professions by jobs or the repartition of number of open
+positions by continent.
+As of today, the developped APIs focus on the latter use
+case.

+### Design considerations to get the number of jobs by continent

+The data contains position information (latitude, longitude) of the offices
-Because the main `/jobsByContinent` relies on the Continent information, it needed to be added in some way.
+related to the open positions.
+Because the main `/jobsByContinent` relies on the
+Continent information, it needed to be added in some way.

-The first idea that came up was to integrate PostGIS plugin that comes up with multiple geospatial features on top of Postgres.
-While this idea sounded promising, I was unsure the Continent column could be added easily.
-A Continent can represented by a list of positions that would form a polygon.
-This representation raised several questions such as `how many points to take?` and `where to get such data`?
-Because both of these questions are non-trivial and more generally GIS is complex, I decided to change the approach.
-Moreover, using PostGIS may not be integrated when using public Cloud database service (?).
+The first idea that came up was to integrate the PostGIS plugin that comes up
+with multiple geospatial features on top of Postgres.
+While this idea sounded
+promising, I was unsure the Continent column could be added easily.
+A Continent
+can represented by a list of positions that would form a polygon.
+This
+representation raised several questions such as:

+- `how many points to take?`
+- `who define what are the continent delimitations?`
+- `where to get such data?`

+Because both of these questions are non-trivial and more generally GIS is
+complex, I decided not to take this approach.
+Moreover, in the future I might
+want to deploy in a Cloud platform.
+Not all of their services contain an
+out-of-the-box integration with PostGIS.

-Second approach was to construct the Continent information dynamically for each and every API call.
-While easier, I needed to find a way to get such information given (latitude, longitude).
-Such information could be retrieved from the rich Google Geolocation API.
-The downsides to this solutions is that it would add a high-adherence to an external service on which we do not have control and is costly.
+The second approach was to construct the Continent information dynamically for
+every API call.
+While easier, I needed to find a way to get such information
+given (latitude, longitude).
+Such information could be retrieved from the rich
+Google Geolocation API.
+The downsides to this solution is that it would add a
+high-adherence to an external service on which we do not have control and is
+costly.

-Both of these solutions seemed over-engineering and came with too many downside.
-Based on the assumption that job offices are very likely to be in large capital cities, the final approach that was implemented is a mix of static/dynamic information transformation:
+Both of these solutions seemed over-engineered and came with too many
+drawbacks.
+Based on the assumption that job offices are very likely to be in
+large capital cities, the final approach that was implemented is a mix of
+static/dynamic information transformation:

 - Approximate continents by Rectangle shapes roughly surrounding them
 - Develop internal APIs to process the Continent information
-- Add the information on existing information when starting the db (static transformations)
+- Add the information on existing information when starting the db (static
+  transformations)
 - Add the information dynamically when putting new data (not implemented).

 See illustration below: